Ricky Blitt

-Richard Michael Blitt is a Canadian-born screenwriter, film director, producer, and actor who has been based in Los Angeles since 1994.
+Richard Michael Blitt is a Canadian screenwriter, film director, producer, and actor who has been based in Los Angeles since 1994.

 Early in his career, Blitt was a writer on The Jeff Foxworthy Show and Politically Incorrect with Bill Maher.
 He was one of the original writers on Family Guy, where he would go on to become a producer and write several episodes.
 He also appeared as an actor in Family Guys first ever live action sequence alongside Alyssa Milano.

-He co-wrote and starred in a Fox pilot in 2003 called Blitt Happens, starring Jim Parsons, and directed by The Farrelly Brothers.
+He co-wrote and starred in a Fox pilot in 2003 titled Blitt Happens starring Jim Parsons and directed by The Farrelly Brothers.

-He created and was the executive producer of The Winner, starring Rob Corddry for Fox.
-He also created the series, Romantically Challenged, re-teaming with its star Alyssa Milano on ABC.
+He created and was the executive producer of The Winner starring Rob Corddry for Fox.
+He also created the series Romantically Challenged, re-teaming with its star Alyssa Milano on ABC.

 Ricky has been a series regular and writer for the Peter Farrelly-Bobby Mort created comedy Loudermilk for the past three seasons on the Audience network.

 In film, Blitt won a Perspectives of the Media award for his screenplay for Fox Searchlight's The Ringer.
-Blitt made his directing debut with his recent film Hit By Lightning, starring Jon Cryer.
+Blitt made his directing debut with his film Hit By Lightning starring Jon Cryer.

 Blitt also owns a production company, Candy Bar Productions.